rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects-part-2.markdown

 ![Ducks and the Liskov Substitution Principle](https://image.ibb.co/cyshi7/lsp.jpg)

 Returning to our previous example, take the class `AlgorithmThatReadFromCsvAndWriteOnMongo` and its subclass `AlgorithmThatReadFromKafkaAndWriteOnMongo`.
-The LSP tells us that whenever we have needed a reference to the first, we can use a reference to the second instead.
-However, we can't.
+The LSP tells us that whenever we need a reference to the first, we can use a reference to the second instead.
+However, in our example, we can't.
 The first read from a CSV; the second from Kafka.

 It's easy to write a test that uses an object of type `AlgorithmThatReadFromKafkaAndWriteOnMongo` where an object of type `AlgorithmThatReadFromCsvAndWriteOnMongo` is requested.
 It's easy to see it fail.